AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-linux/setting-up-on-a-router/openwrt.md

 ---
-title: Setting up on a router
+title: How to set up AdGuard VPN for Linux on an OpenWRT router
 sidebar_position: 2
 ---